 Slip on your comfiest shoes, grab some coffee from the nearest corner store, and use the maps or turn-by-turn directions from this website to hike the Walking City Trail today.
 Find out why Boston is often called "America's Walking City."
 And when you get home, share your hiking adventures and discoveries by using the hashtag #WalkingCityTrail

-SECTION 1: Neponset River Greenway, Edgewater GreenwaY, Sherrin Woods, Stony Brook Reservation, Sherman STREET Conservancy (8.3 miles)Set off from the Harvest River Bridge and follow the Neponset River through Mattapan and Hyde Park.
-Traverse residential neighborhoods and railroad infrastructure to pass through the rustic hollows of Sherrin Woods and massive forest at Stony Brook Reservation.
-A view of Downtown Boston skyline and a descent to Roslindale Village by way of a *fairy village* are the finale of this introductory piece of the Walking City Trail.
+SECTION 1: Neponset River Greenway, Edgewater GreenwaY, Sherrin Woods, Stony Brook Reservation, SHERMAN STREET GREEn SPACE CONSERVANCY (8.3 miles)Set off from the Harvest River Bridge and follow the Neponset River through Mattapan and Hyde Park.
+Traverse residential neighborhoods and railroad infrastructure to pass through the rustic hollows of Sherrin Woods and the massive forest at Stony Brook Reservation.
+A view of the Boston skyline and a winding descent into Roslindale Village by way of a *fairy village* are the finale of the first Walking City Trail section.

 |

-SECTION 2: Arnold Arboretum, Southwest Corridor GREENWAY, Franklin Park, Jamaica Pond (5.8 miles)Enter the arbor paradise of Arnold Arboretum from its quieter south end and enjoy another stellar Boston vista from the top of Peters Hill before following the Bussey Brook Meadow path and the Southwest Corridor Greenway into "The Wilderness" of Franklin Park, where stone stairs, chuckling streams, and abandoned bear cages are part of the scenery.
-Pass through a hidden woodland in a sleepy residential area of Jamaica Plain, and finish at the Jamaica Pond boathouse and docks.
+SECTION 2: Arnold Arboretum, Southwest Corridor GREENWAY, Franklin Park, Jamaica Pond (5.7 miles)Enter the arbor paradise of Arnold Arboretum from its quieter south end and enjoy another sublime Boston vista from the top of Peters Hill before following the waters of Bussey Brook to the Southwest Corridor Greenway.
+Continue and enter "The Wilderness" of Franklin Park, where stone stairs and rusting bear cages are part of the curious scenery.
+Descend through a hidden woodland in a sleepy residential area of Jamaica Plain, and wrap things up at the Jamaica Pond boathouse and docks.

 |

-SECTION 3: OLMSTED PARK, Nira Rock, Mission HILLTOP, THE RIVERWAY, THE FENS (6.1 MILES)Descend winding stairs to the boardwalk along Ward's Pond and make your way through the woods of Olmsted Park before taking a hard right turn and climbing past huge puddingstone boulders to the summit of Mission Hill, where one of the best Boston views on the trail awaits.
-A quick detour through the Longwood medical area delivers you to The Riverway, where you'll hike part of Olmsted's Emerald Necklace past Fenway Park and the Victory Gardens before wrapping up this third section of the Walking City Trail on the Charles riverbanks.
+SECTION 3: OLMSTED PARK, Nira Rock, Mission HILL, THE RIVERWAY, THE FENS (6.1 MILES)Descend winding stairs to the boardwalk along Ward's Pond and wind your way through the woods of Olmsted Park before taking a hard right turn and climbing past huge puddingstone boulders to the summit of Mission Hill, where one of the best Boston views on the trail awaits.
+A quick detour through the Longwood medical area delivers you to The Riverway, where you'll hike part of Olmsted's Emerald Necklace past Fenway Park and the Victory Gardens before finishing this third section of the Walking City Trail on the Charles riverbanks.

 |

-SECTION 4: ESPLANADE PARK, BOSTON Public Garden, Boston Common, Chin Park, BOSTON HARBORWALK, BUNKER HILL (7.3 miles)Enter the bustling urban core of Boston and savor the sea breeze with a stroll along the Charles River at Esplanade Park.
-From here, you'll snake through the Boston Public Gardens and the streets of Chinatown and the Leather District to reach the brick paths and boardwalk of the Boston Harborwalk, which will take you into the labyrinthine North End and over the Charles on a set of *moving pedestrian footbridges* before your final ascent to the summit of Bunker Hill.
+SECTION 4: ESPLANADE PARK, BOSTON Public Garden, Boston Common, Chin Park, BOSTON HARBORWALK, BUNKER HILL (7.3 miles)Enter the bustling core of Boston with a sea breeze scented stroll along the Charles River at Esplanade Park before crossing into the Boston Public Gardens and Boston Common.
+Then snake through the streets of Chinatown and the Leather District to reach the briney brick paths and boardwalks of the Boston Harborwalk.
+Discover hidden micro-parks in the labyrinthine North End alleys and cross a set of *moving footbridges* across the Charles to summit Bunker Hill.

 |